canonical/ubuntu-image/ubuntu-image.rst

 --------------

 There are two general operational modes to ``ubuntu-image``.
-The usual mode is to run the script giving the required model assertion file as a required positional argument, generating a disk image file.
+The usual mode is to run the script giving the required model-assertion file as a required positional argument, generating a disk image file.
 These options are useful in this mode of operation.

 The second mode of operation is provided for debugging and testing purposes.
-It allows you to run the internal state machine step by step, and is described in more detail below.
+It allows you to run the internal state machine step by step and is described in more detail below.

 -d, --debug